 Talking Folk Craft and Heritage

-Meet Kat + Latif, owners and founders of Portland-based rug shop Kat + Maouche, and friends of Tsuchiya Kaban.
+Meet Tsuchiya Kaban friends Katen and Latif, owners and founders of Portland-based rug shop Kat + Maouche.

 Latif in a pink shirt and blue jeans with a cap and blue sandals bends over a large, colorful patterned rug on the floor, surrounded by stacks of other rugs and textiles.